na-na-hi/renget/archive/tmd2many_characters_espurr.md

 *Extra inventory slots separate from Espurr's normal inventory.*
 Item Name | Description
 ------ | :----:
-1. Wiki Berry | None
+1. Colbur Berry | None
-2. Wiki Berry | None
-Colbur Berry
+2. Sourdough | +4HP for the duration of the battle.

 ***